jessonfoo/p002/week_4/README.md

 When you make updates to the files on your local repo, you should commit your work the same way you did for your github.io and phase_0_unit_1 repo through the app.
 Include a commit message like "added pseudocode and initial solution for add it up."

 **NOTE: Sometimes we will make changes to the original repository to clarify instructions.
-You will need to fetch these changes from the master branch when we announce changes on the google+ community.**
+You will need to fetch these changes from the master branch when we announce changes on the google+ community.** Use [these](https://github.com/Devbootcamp/phase_0_handbook/blob/master/fetching_changes.md) instructions and modify them for the phase_0_unit_2 repository.
-- If you are doing this from the Github Desktop App, follow [these](http://stackoverflow.com/questions/11394349/upstream-pulls-with-the-github-desktop-client
-)
-directions.
-- If you are doing it from the command line, follow [these](https://help.github.com/articles/syncing-a-fork) directions.

 You will want to run and modify all files from your local repository on your computer.
 Use the terminal to navigate to the 'my_solution.rb' files or the spec files.